 Priorities for the year ahead

 Zamboanga has hired Filipino architect Felino Palafox to redesign itself into a safer city.
-“The aim of this Master Development Plan is to update the infrastructure of the entire cityscape”, says Mayor Climaco, “with specific concerns in security and cultural preservation”.
+“This Master Development Plan aims to update the infrastructure of the entire cityscape”, says Mayor Climaco, “with specific concerns in security and cultural preservation”.

 In healthcare, the city is improving its maternal care as more children are stunted from malnourishment in their early years.
 “My health advocacy is that people must be given maternal healthcare and protection right up to birth.
-We must also ensure that there is a breastfeeding programme,” she says.
+We must also ensure that there is a breastfeeding program,” she said.

 Who is the Mayor?

-The Mayor has rebuilt her own career, and now she must do the same for Zamboanga City.
+The Mayor has rebuilt her career, and now she must do the same for Zamboanga City.